TomBebbington/tombebbington.github.io/_posts/2016-05-11-stored-program-concept.md

 This acts as the supervisor of the **Fetch-Execute Cycle**, and ensures that data is stored into the correct locations at the correct time.

+## Cache
+The **Cache** is a bit of really fast memory, that instructions and data are loaded into from RAM before being ran on the CPU.
+This a form of volatile memory.

+## Bus
+The **Bus** is a pathway between CPU components.
+Data and control signals travel through the bus inside th CPU to the different components.

+## Clock
+This synchronises the operations of the computer to a specific frequency, measured in *Hertz*.

 ## Registers

 **Registers** are small areas to store and sort data on the CPU that are usually 32 or 64-bit.